Skip to main content

 TFT_EDITION=copy2 task tft:forget

-To see a list of all of the available tasks in a project, enter task in a terminal window:
+All of the commands are available through Task.
+To see a list of the available tasks in a project, enter task in a terminal window:

 task

-If you have set up autocompletion for Task, you will see you suggestions as you type.
+If you set up shell completions for Task, you will see you suggestions as you type.

 How It Works #